subquery/documentation/docs/quickstart/quickstart_chains/terra.md

 The Project Manifest (`project.yaml`) file works as an entry point to your Terra project.
 It defines most of the details on how SubQuery will index and transform the chain data.

-Please note that the manifest file has already been set up correctly and doesn’t require many changes, but you need to change the handlers.
+Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to change the datasource handlers.
+This section lists the triggers that look for on the blockchain to start indexing.

 **Since you are going to index all Terra transfer events, you need to update the `datasources` section as follows:**